kastman/fitz/doc/source/tutorial_nwlabs.rst

   and smoothing.

 Onsets
-  Converts the design file to binary Matlab .mat SPM-style multiple conditions files.
+  SPM requires binary .mat files in a specific format.
+This workflow converts the design file and design options from your model into properly formatted SPM .mat multiple conditions files.

 Model
   Calculates artifacts, specifies a model design and estimates the model